n8n vs Make (Integromat) 2026: Which Automation Platform Wins?

 Can Make be self-hosted like n8n?

-No, Make cannot be self-hosted.
-It is exclusively a cloud-based SaaS platform, meaning all workflows run on Make's managed infrastructure. n8n, however, offers a free self-hosted option, allowing users full control over their data and environment.
+No, Make is exclusively a cloud-based platform and cannot be self-hosted.
+All workflows run on Make's managed infrastructure. n8n, however, offers a robust self-hosting option for its open-source core, providing users with full control over their deployment and data.

 Which is better for non-technical users?